Brian Ross is returning to ABC News, but with a different job

 His title will still be "chief investigative correspondent."
 But he will be moving to Lincoln Square Productions, a separate unit of ABC that is based a few blocks away from the news division headquarters.

 Ross and his longtime producer Rhonda Schwartz, ABC's chief of investigative projects, will work on "long-term projects" like prime time documentaries, according to two sources with knowledge of the plan.
+He will also contribute to "20/20" and "Nightline."

 ABC News president James Goldston announced Ross's new assignment at ABC's morning editorial meeting on Friday.